Mont Orgueil: Royal visits

 In 1846, the castle was visited by Queen Victoria and Prince Albert.
 The castle has also hosted subsequent royal ceremonies to welcome George V in 1921 and Elizabeth II; inscriptions mark the occasions.

 Present day

 The heritage site has been managed by the Jersey Heritage Trust since 1994.
 In the early 21st century, the Trust planned to build a Tudor hall within the castle's keep.
 Around the same time, a £3 million grant was given to fund restoration work.
 In 2004, a commemorative Jersey pound note was put into circulation depicting Mont Orgueil.
-The castle is depicted on the 2010 issue Jersey 50-pound note.
+The castle is depicted on the 2010 issue Jersey £50 note.
 On 2 April 2006, after a long building programme, the castle was reopened to the public by the Lieutenant-Governor of Jersey.
 Restoration work has opened up previously inaccessible areas of the castle to the public.
 Newly built additions in modern style have enclosed sections of the castle and made them weatherproof, parts of the structure have been reinterpreted, and artistic interventions in the grounds and structure of the castle have provided attractions for visitors.